Myth: If You've Smoked for Years, the Damage Is Done

 Fact: The second leading cause of lung cancer, after tobacco smoke, is an odorless radioactive gas called radon.
 Emitted from rock and soil, it can seep up into homes and other buildings.
 The only way to know if you're living with dangerous levels is to test your house or office for it.
 Call your state or county health department for information.

 Myth: Talcum Powder Causes Lung Cancer

 Fact: Researchers have found no association between lung cancer and breathing in talcum powder.
-However, occupational exposure to asbestos, vinyl chloride, and other substances do increase lung cancer risk.
+However, occupational exposure to asbestos, arsenic, and other substances do increase lung cancer risk.